pi0/shiki-image/README.md

 Font used to render the code.
 Can be either a string (remote URL to fetch) or an ArrayBuffer.

 > [!NOTE]
-> If no font is specified, it will be automatically downloaded from bunny.net/jetbrains-mono.
+> If no font is specified, it will use the builtin `Geist Mono` font from Takumi.

 > [!TIP]
 > If a URL is passed, response will be cached in memory for the next renders.